QuentinRa/blog.quentinra.dev/programming-languages/web/html/index.md

   * 👉 Quotes are optional (`lang="en"` or `lang=en`)
   * 👉 Quotes can be single quotes (`lang="en"` or `lang='en'`)
 * 👉 Indentations are optional
-* 👉 You can put multiples tags on one line
+* 👉 You can put multiple tags on one line

 🧼 The most important takeaway is to be consistent.
 </div></div>